BlueNalgene/LaTeX_Guided_Course/_episodes/01-textdoc.md

 Most special characters are escaped with a backslash and the symbol, but others require a command phrase.
 The correct command phrase may be esoteric to a novice LaTeX user, and difficult to remember.
 There are many sources available on the internet which can assist with finding the 'magic word'.
-The following characters have special meaning within LaTeX, and require escape
+The following characters are common examples that have special meaning within LaTeX, and require escape
 sequences:

 ~~~